Clinical Nurse Instructor

-On a part-time basis in assigned area hospitals and other health care institutions, supervise, instruct and evaluate students in a lab/clinical setting.
+GENERAL JOB SUMMARY: On a part-time basis in assigned area hospitals and other health care institutions, supervise, instruct and evaluate students in a Medical/Surgical & Obstetrics lab/clinical setting.
 Clinical rotation may be days, evenings and/or weekends depending on availability of clinical sites.

-- Supervise, demonstrate and teach student nurses in a clinical setting proper patient care according to established nursing standards.
+- Supervise, demonstrate and teach student nurses in a clinical setting according to established nursing standards.
 Assignments may include various delivery formats, methods, work schedules, and locations.

 - Evaluate, report and record student performance and progress according to College and nursing program guidelines.

-- Monitor student progress and performance and make referrals when deemed necessary to other College personnel, such as the Director of Nursing Education, other instructors, counselors, Financial Aid, etc. for more specialized information and assistance.
+- Monitor student progress and performance and make referrals when deemed necessary to other College personnel, such as the Director of Nursing and Health Careers, other instructors, counselors, Financial Aid, etc. for more specialized information and assistance.

 - Orient students to clinical sites.